rails/actionform/GUIDE.md

 Active Form Basics
 =================

-This guide provides you with all you need to get started in creating, enqueueing and executing background jobs.
+This guide provides you with all you need to get started in creating and submitting forms.

 After reading this guide, you will know: